ReproducibilityInPublishing/j.jcp.2016.07.031/README.md

 Expected tables are in directory `expected_tables/`.

+The script also runs `check.sh`, which checks the outputted tables against the expected ones under `expected_tables/`, checking the final column, the error values.

 ## Reproduction Notes
 We kept track of our progress and issues inside `notes.txt`.
 We also have an jupyter notebook showing this progress over time `ReproducibilityPlot.ipynb`.